 Leverage Your Smartphone in China

-- Maps: If you’re traveling to any of the major cities in China I recommend downloading some free subway maps for Beijing, Shanghai or Hong Kong – all of which are free!
+- Maps: If you’re traveling to any of the major cities in China I recommend downloading these free Beijing subway maps, Shanghai metro map or Hong Kong maps – all of which are free!
 In any case, many people don’t realize that your phone still has GPS capabilities even if you’re not connected to the network.
 You can use Baidu maps (Chinese) or, if you’re willing to go through an extra step, you can also use Google Maps in China.

 - Translation: There are quite a few really good voice translation apps for China.
 Once downloaded, you can have simultaneous translations as both you and a Chinese person speak into the phone.
 Many of these apps are even free!

 - Travel eBooks: Don’t carry 10 lbs. worth of travel books!
-Many of the top China travel books are now published electronically.
+Many of the top China travel books are now published in ebook format.